 Retinitis pigmentosa (RP) is a term for a group of eye diseases that can lead to loss of sight.
-What they have in common is a coloring your doctor sees when they look at your retina -- a bundle of tissue at the back of your eye.
+What they have in common are specific changes your doctor sees when they look at your retina -- a bundle of tissue at the back of your eye.
 When you have RP, cells in the retina called photoreceptors don’t work the way they're supposed to, and over time, you lose your sight.

 It’s a rare disorder that’s passed from parent to child.
 Only 1 out of every 4,000 people get it.
 About half of all people with RP have a family member who also has it.